Brandon-Rozek/website/content/blog/value-shift.md

 ## Partial Observability

-Are we able to perceive the entirity of a state?
+Are we able to perceive the entirety of a state?
 If not, within the field of sequential decision making, we call the problem *partially observable*.